gae123/sd2/README.md

 1. Is sd2 secure when the development host is across the internet?
 sd2 always uses ssh to communicate from the editing machine to the development machine so it is as secure as ssh itself.
-1. Is sd2 slow when my EH is my mac and my DH is in AWS?
+1. Is sd2 slow when my EH is my mac and my DH is in AWS or some other cloud?
   Try it, you will be amazed how fast it is.
 This is a very common use case of sd2.
 1. Why would I ever want to copy the files to the DH instead of the container itself?